Location and Contact Information

 Parents are required to assist in the classroom

 Our 3 Year Old Program is an introductory program to all areas of social, emotional, cognitive, fine motor, gross motor, and sensory development.
 Our focus is on thematic play-based curriculum with academic components.
-This program is offered in two, three, and five day per week options in the morning or afternoon and is designed for 3 year olds who are completely responsible for their own toileting needs.
+This program is offered in two- or three-day per week options in the morning or afternoon and is designed for 3 year olds who are completely responsible for their own toileting needs.
 The five-day per week option is not available for the 2014 - 2015 school year.

 Our 4-year old program is a kindergarten readiness program that enhances social, emotional, cognitive, fine motor, gross motor and sensory development.
 This is also a thematic play-based program supplemented with academic components.

-This program is also offered in two, three, and five day per week options in the morning or afternoon and is designed for 4year old children who are completely responsible for their own toileting needs.
+This program is also offered in two- or three-day per week options in the morning or afternoon and is designed for 4 year old children who are completely responsible for their own toileting needs.
 The five-day per week option is not available for the 2014 - 2015 school year.

 Jr. Kindergarten is offered to students who are of Kindergarten age in order to provide them with a strong foundation of cognitive and developmental curriculum in preparation for public Kindergarten.
 (No assessment required.)